-We have enjoyed a great year in 2019 and it’s not over yet.
+We have enjoyed a great year in 2019.

 We set a goal back in 2014 to one day try to put together a group art show to exhibit the cartoon and comic art of the talented members of the Chicago Midwest chapter.
 It sat there on the agenda every annual meeting and frequently came up at our local watering hole get-togethers, but somehow we just couldn’t find the right location, timing, or general circumstances to bring this dream into existence.
 Until this year!